mariluski23/fuzzierinter/SECURITY.md

 ## Reporting a Vulnerability

-Use [the issue tracker](https://github.com/mariluski23/fuzzierinter/issues) to report vulnerabilities
+Use [Discussions](https://github.com/mariluski23/fuzzierinter/discussions) to report vulnerabilities.